jorgealvarezguzman/nea-dynamics-lab/README.md

 # nea-dynamics-lab

-The deliverable is index.html at the repo root (about 1590 lines, 129 KB, no external references).
-It is untracked and uncommitted; open it directly in a browser.
+The deliverable is index.html at the repo root.

 What it does